mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 *[Unintelligible]* is maybe sort of a person who gets a Ph.D.
 Maybe so.
 But is he great if you compare him with a first grade child?
 No, [he is the] same.
 Well, maybe we want to give these children a whip until the whip touches the skin or the muscle.
 But this is your discrimination; touching the skin is exactly touching the hair and the whole body.
 So even though the first grade child is great – a wonderful person, human being, and we should totally accept and respect him – that is *what*?
 Nothing to say.
 But right in the middle of silence you have to say something, because this is a human life.

-For instance, right in the middle of suffering or pain in zazen – can you say something about pain?
+For instance, right in the middle of suffering or pain in zazen, can you say something about pain?
 You cannot say anything about the pain in zazen.
-But if you keep silent in pain, does that means that you have to die with the pain?
+But if you keep silent in pain, does that mean that you have to die with the pain?
 No; you have to be alive!
 So silence in pain is really aliveness, dynamically, in pain.

 #### 54:47